v1.0.0 · Open Source · MIT License

 Docker Ready

-Multi-stage Dockerfile with separate API and Dashboard targets. docker-compose up and you're running.
+Multi-stage Dockerfile with separate API and Dashboard targets. docker-compose up and you are running.

 docker-compose